nithyasrip06/RipFinder-Unity/README.md

 > ⚠️ **Note**: Native Quest recordings and photos include the full AR view (bounding boxes and UI overlays).
 The automatic in-app screenshots only capture the passthrough camera image and do not include overlays due to platform limitations.
 To avoid duplicate media, you can disable in-app screenshots.

 **Record a video**
-1. Press the Meta button on your right controller to open the Universal Menu.
+1. Press the Meta button on right controller to open the Universal Menu.
 2. Open Camera.
 3. Choose Record video to start.
 4. To stop, open Camera again and select Stop.